IgniteUI/igniteui-documentation/topics/02_Controls/igDoughnutChart/01_Adding/01_igDoughnutChart_Adding_Using_the_MVC_Helper.md

 	**1.** Import the *Infragistics.Web.Mvc* namespace

-	In order to use Ignite UI for MVC, you must first import the Infragistics.Web.Mvc namespace onto your view.
+	In order to use %%ProductNameMVC%%, you must first import the Infragistics.Web.Mvc namespace onto your view.

 	**In ASPX:**
 	```csharp